lonix/ansible-docker/README.md

 Role Variables
 --------------

-- update_docker_package : Will update to latest if not allready uptodate false\no will only install not update.
+- update_docker_package : Will update to latest if not already up-to-date false\no will only install not update.

 Dependencies